-In the Permian Basin region, all 8 proved undeveloped well locations in the 2010 reserve report relating to the Underlying Properties have been drilled in 2011.
-This drilling activity will result in the movement of 595 MBoe of reserves from proved undeveloped in 2010 to proved developed in 2011 at a development cost of \$4 million.
-Another 12 wells have been drilled in 2011.
+In the Permian Basin region, all eight proved undeveloped well locations in the 2010 reserve report relating to the Underlying Properties have been or are in the process of being drilled in 2011.
+This drilling activity will result in the movement of \$95 MBoe of reserves from proved undeveloped in 2010 to proved developed in 2011 at a development cost of \$4 million.
+Another 12 wells have been spud in 2011.
 These 12 wells are not included in the proved undeveloped category in future years in the Permian Basin region.